What is Quantum Computing?

 Instead of those pesky noughts and ones preferred by classical computers, quantum computers are fundamentally different in their approach.
 Qauntum computers use superposition and entanglement.

 Easy to say, not quite so easy to understand, but we’ll give it our best shot.
 Quantum computers use qubits or quantum bits.
 A qubit can be in 0, 1 or both at once.
 This is called superposition.
-Two qubits can represent four states simultaneously, while 100 qubits can represent 1.3 quadrillion, quadrillion states simultaneously.
+Two qubits can represent four states simultaneously, while 100 qubits can represent 1.3 quadrillion, and quadrillion states simultaneously.

 So while classical computers get their power from doing many calculations quickly, it’s a common misconception that qubits work in the same way, but only faster.
 They are totally different.
 Qubits do their work simultaneously – they’re in the superposition of many exponential states.